Two-and-a-half decades too late

 and our Bettie Page bangs

-clung to our sweaty foreheads.NickyNicole Yurcaba, English faculty at EWVCTC, has a love of words that has propelled her into VoxPoetica, The Atlanta Review, The Dead Mule School of Southern Literature, Philomathean, Bluestone Review, Floyd County Moonshine, etc. Yurcaba published her first poetry, Backwoods and Back Words, available on Amazon.
+clung to our sweaty foreheads.Nicole Yurcaba, English faculty at EWVCTC, has a love of words that has propelled her into VoxPoetica, The Atlanta Review, The Dead Mule School of Southern Literature, Philomathean, Bluestone Review, Floyd County Moonshine, etc. Yurcaba published her first poetry, Backwoods and Back Words, available on Amazon.